 Primary and secondary sources

-- President's Commission on the Assassination of President Kennedy, Report (Warren Commission, 1964)
+- President's Commission on the Assassination of President Kennedy, Report (the Warren Commission, September 24, 1964) — 888 pages, plus 26 volumes of hearings and exhibits

-- US House Select Committee on Assassinations, Final Report (1979)
+- US House Select Committee on Assassinations, Final Report (July 1979) — the formal Congressional finding of "probable conspiracy"

-- US National Archives, JFK Assassination Records — March 2025 Release
+- US National Archives, JFK Assassination Records — Executive Order 14176 releases (March 2025 – ongoing)

 - Mark Lane, Rush to Judgment (1966)